-The mission of The Methodist Hospital Residency in Obstetrics and Gynecology is to provide the clinical training and didactic education necessary to produce highly competent ob/gyn physicians.
+The mission of the Houston Methodist Hospital Residency in Obstetrics and Gynecology is to provide the clinical training and didactic education necessary to produce highly competent ob/gyn physicians.
 To provide the best clinical training experience, our residents rotate through several institutions.

-The Methodist Hospital System consists of several outlying hospitals of which the Methodist Ob/Gyn residents also rotate to Methodist-Sugar Land Hospital and Methodist Willowbrook Hospital which offer excellent clinical experiences in laparoscopic surgery and urogynecology.
-The residents do not take night call at the Methodist system hospitals.
+Houston Methodist consists of several outlying hospitals of which Houston Methodist Ob/Gyn residents also rotate to Methodist-Sugar Land Hospital and Methodist Willowbrook Hospital which offer excellent clinical experiences in laparoscopic surgery and urogynecology.
+The residents do not take night call at Houston Methodist.

-Residents currently spend approximately 14 months at The Methodist Hospital or its outlying system hospitals, with plans of increasing to 19 months in 2010.
+Residents currently spend approximately 14 months at Houston Methodist Hospital or its outlying system hospitals, with plans of increasing to 19 months in 2010.

 ST JOSEPH MEDICAL CENTER-HOUSTON